The 33rd day of the counting of the Omer

 Despite this prohibition, Rabbi Akiva was determined to keep the study of Torah alive.
 (Before becoming a rabbi, Akiva was a poor shepherd who married a woman named Rachel.
 She convinced him to study and consequently, he became a very learned and well-respected rabbi).
 Rabbi Akiva told his students to dress up as hunters and pretend they were going hunting (with bows and arrows).
 When the Romans saw them, they would think nothing of it.
 The students, however, would go to a cave deep in the woods and there they would study Torah with Rabbi Akiva.

 Shimon Bar Yochai was one of Rabbi Akiva’s leading students.
 He was an activist against the Romans and is believed by many to be a major contributor to the Zohar.
-Rabbi Shimon endured terrible persecution to ensure that the Torah would not be forgotten in the difficult time of the Roman occupation.
+Rabbi Shimon endured terrible persecution to ensure that the Torah would not be forgotten during the difficult time of the Roman occupation.

 When the Romans outlawed the study of Torah, Rabbi Shimon spoke out against them.
 The Romans thus pronounced a death sentence against him, and he was forced to go into hiding.